beave/sagan/doc/source/configuration.rst

 ~~~~~~~~~~~~~~~~~~~

 The ``parse-json-program`` allows Sagan to detect JSON that starts within the "program" section of a
-log messages.
-In certain situations,  some systems start JSON within the "program" fields rather
+log message.
+In certain situations,  some systems start JSON within the "program" field rather
 than within the "message" field.
-When this happens,  Sagan detects it an joins the "program" and
+When this happens,  Sagan detects it and joins the "program" and
 "message" fields together (as one data source).
 Once that is done,  the data can be decoded.
 This
 option is used in conjunction with ``parse-message-map`` and requires that Sagan be compiled with
 ``libfastjson`` or ``liblognorm`` support.